mendix/docs/content/ats/howtos/ht-version-2/create-datadriven-test-case-2.md

 ## 10 Next Up

 You now learned how to create a dataset and how to use that data in your test case.
-The next how-to is [How to Create a Negative Test Case](create-a-negative-test-case-2).
+The next how-to is [How to Use precondition in test cases](use-precondition-in-test-cases-2).
 You find an overview of all the how-tos and the structure on the [ATS 2 How-to's](ht-version-2) page.
 We advise you to follow the predefined structure.